 In Post Shave Warm water applied to finish off cleaning away any lather followed by a cold water splash all over to close the pores.

 I wanted to feel the raw end of post shaving so i left out applying any lotion until after ten minutes, in this way i could assess as best as possible any irritation, burn, and smoothness & effectivness of the blade - hope that makes some sense ?.

 As soon as 10 minutes was up, i applied almost always a lotion that had both moisturiser and 'calming' ingredients.

-BLADE PERFORMANCE - According to my face & bristles !
+BLADE PERFORMANCE using the Edwin Jagger 3D razor according to my face & bristles !

 The Review here is on the actual blades and some fascinating nuances between them.
 I'll show the lowest, the best and the average score for ease if reading and then highlight what I discovered,

 Astra Superior Platinum - Made in Russia: Low of 7.5, High of 9.5 & Ave = 8.58 (6 shaves)